Connection matrices in combinatorial topological dynamics

 \begin{defn} {\em A {\em filtration of a Lefschetz complex $(X,\kappa)$} is defined as a filtration of the singleton partition of~$X$, that is, the poset filtered chain complex $(X,C(X),\bdy^\kappa)$ with $X$ ordered by a $\bdy^\kappa$-admissible partial order.
 When we consider $X$ as a poset ordered by a natural partial order in $X$ we refer to the filtration $(X,C(X),\bdy^\kappa)$ as a {\em natural filtration of $X$}.
 When we consider $X$ as a poset ordered by the native partial order of $X$ we refer to the filtration $(X,C(X),\bdy^\kappa)$ as the {\em native filtration of $X$}. } \end{defn}

 \begin{thm} Let~$(X,\kappa)$ be a Lefschetz complex.
-Then the following hold: \begin{itemize} \item[(i)] Every filtration of the Lefschetz complex $(X,\kappa)$ is \reduced, that is, it is a Conley complex of itself.
-In particular, $X_\star=X$. \item[(ii)] Every natural filtration of a Lefschetz complex $(X,\kappa)$ has a uniquely determined Conley complex and connection matrix.
+Then the following hold: \begin{itemize} \item[(i)] Every filtration of the Lefschetz complex~$(X,\kappa)$ is \reduced, that is, it is a Conley complex of itself.
+In particular, $X_\star=X$. \item[(ii)] Every natural filtration of a Lefschetz complex~$(X,\kappa)$ has a uniquely determined Conley complex and connection matrix.
 The connection matrix coincides with the $(X,X)$-matrix of the boundary homomorphism $\bdy^\kappa$. \end{itemize} \end{thm} \proof Consider an $x\in X$.
 We have from \eqref{eq:kappa-condition-1} that $\kappa_{|\{x\}\times\{x\}}=0$.
 Therefore, $\bdy^\kappa_{|C(\{x\})}=0$.
-Moreover, since $C_{\dim x}(\{x\})=Rx\neq 0$, we see from Proposition~ \ref{prop:reduced} that $X_\star=X$ and $(X, C(X),\bdy^\kappa)$ is \reduced.
+Moreover, since $C_{\dim x}(\{x\})=Rx\neq 0$, we see that~$X_\star=X$ which means that~$(X, C(X),\bdy^\kappa)$ is \reduced.
 In consequence, it is a Conley complex of itself.
-This proves (i).
+This proves~(i).

 In order to prove (ii), it suffices to verify that every transfer morphism from $(X, C(X),\bdop^\kappa)$ to a Conley complex $(P,C,d)$ of $(X, C(X),\bdop^\kappa)$ is essentially graded.
 Actually, we will prove the stronger fact that every such transfer morphism is graded.
 Thus, assume that $(X, C(X),\bdop^\kappa)$ is a natural filtration of~$X$, that~$(P,C,d)$ is another Conley complex of $X$, and that the map $(\alpha,\phi): (X,C(X),\bdy^\kappa)\to(P,C,d)$ is a filtered chain isomorphism.